pondrejk/dizzer/chap4-case_study_1.md

 ## 4.3 Cartographic decisions

-To showcase the potential of hexagonal grids to visualize complex datasets, we designed two visualization modes for the resulting application.
+To showcase the potential of hexagonal grids to visualize complex data sets, we designed two visualization modes for the resulting application.

 *Mode 1*